 If you installed or replaced a part, you might want to use the tools in Virtual I/O Server (VIOS) to verify that the part is recognized by the system or logical partition.

 Verifying the installed part by using VIOS:

-To verify the operation of a newly installed part or replacement part, complete the following steps:
+You can verify the operation of a newly installed part or a replacement part.